← Projects

 SPACEc

-A Stanford academic library for multiplexed imaging analysis — from cell segmentation to spatial analysis.
+A Stanford library for multiplexed imaging analysis, from cell segmentation through spatial analysis.

 SPACEc logo

-A streamlined, interactive Python workflow for multiplexed image processing — from tissue extraction to spatial analysis in a single library.
+An interactive Python workflow for multiplexed image processing, from tissue extraction to spatial analysis, in one library.

 # From raw images to spatial analysis